alfahim-fuyad/nl2sql-366/README.md

 nl2sql-366 uses a hybrid approach that combines Machine Learning (TF-IDF + Naive Bayes) with rule-based techniques.
 The system breaks a user's question into smaller parts, such as finding the intent, column names, operators, and values, and then combines them to generate the final SQL query.
 This follows a compositional approach, making the system simple, accurate, and easy to understand.

-The system works with CSV/Excel datasets by automatically detecting their schema, so users can start querying immediately without changing the code.
+The system works with any CSV/Excel dataset by automatically detecting its schema, so users can start querying immediately without changing the code.

 **Live demo:** [nl2sql-366 on Render](https://nl2sql-366.onrender.com)